-In this tutorial, I'm going to explain how to do a compression test and more importantly, I'm going to show you how to interpret your test results.
+In this tutorial, I'll explain how to test the engine compression and, more importantly, how to interpret its test results.

 Contents of this tutorial: